-TAG Oil believes that its current cash flow from operations is sufficient to satisfy TAG Oil's expenditure plans and requirements for the near future.
-If TAG Oil's cash flow from operations decreases to a level where it is insufficient to satisfy its capital expenditure plans and requirements, or TAG Oil increases its capital expenditure plans and requirements, there can be no assurance that additional equity financing will be available to meet these plans and requirements.
+TAG Oil believes that its current cash position is sufficient to satisfy TAG Oil's expenditure plans and requirements for the near future.
+If TAG Oil's increases its capital expenditure plans and requirements, there can be no assurance that additional equity financing will be available to meet these plans and requirements.
 If TAG Oil is unable to fund its capital expenditure plans and requirements using cash flow, share issues or farm-out agreements or to renegotiate such obligations, TAG Oil may be unable to carry out its plan of operations and may be forced to abandon or forfeit some of its permit interests or reduce or terminate its operations.